History of the Church and Building

 1893: Sanborn Map.
 Periodically, Sanborn maps were created for fire insurance risk purposes.
 The maps I have found include information on what the church was made of, how it was heated, how it was lit, and the shape of the building/outbuildings.
 At this time, there were empty lots.

 1896: Methodist Episcopal group forms, but does not have a church.
 They struggled to keep an ongoing minister.
 They thought that having their own church would help attract a minister to stay.

 1899: Sanborn Map still shows an empty lot where our church is.

 1900: I counted 308 people on the Brighton census records.

-1901: Denver and Adams County were split off of Arapahoe.
+1901: Denver and Adams Counties were split from Arapahoe County.
 Brighton became the official county seat in 1904.

 1900: Mrs. Mary Twombly, who lived on the corner of 4th and Bush, behind our church, donated two lots (numbers 19 and 20 in block 16) as a site to build a church for The Methodist Episcopal Church of Brighton, later Brighton United Methodist Church.
 The church building cost $2,500 to build and was dedicated on Jan 13, 1901.

 1903: The eastern 88 miles touching the Kansas border were no longer part of Adams County.